igordejanovic/parglare/docs/disambiguation.md

 The callable accepts:

-- **symbols** - a list of grammar terminals expected at the current position,
+- **symbols** - a list of terminals expected at the current position,
 - **input_str** - input string,
 - **position** - current position in the input string.
 - **get_tokens** - a callable used to get the tokens recognized using the